Wjonke/Redux-Todo/README.md

 * x create your store
 * x create your reducers
 * x create your containers
-* create the action creators.
+* x create the action creators.

-* When you add a new item to the todo array an action containing the new todo object will be dispatched through all of the reducers.
+* x When you add a new item to the todo array an action containing the new todo object will be dispatched through all of the reducers.
-* To display the todo list you will create a container that receives the `todos` array as a prop and then uses `map` to display it as an unordered list.
+* x To display the todo list you will create a container that receives the `todos` array as a prop and then uses `map` to display it as an unordered list.

 ### State Tree

-* Your application should have an input field, a submit button, and a list of items that represents your todo list.
+* x Your application should have an input field, a submit button, and a list of items that represents your todo list.
-* Your application's state tree should have a single property called `todos`.
+* x Your application's state tree should have a single property called `todos`.
 It should take the same form as the object shown below.

 ```